SivadithiyanOfcl/IrisSegment.io/README.md

 ```
 pip install -r requirements.txt
 ```
-Go to my kaggle page and download the [this model](https://www.kaggle.com/models/sivadithiyan/irisunet) and put it inside the following location in your device:
+Go to my kaggle page and download [this model](https://www.kaggle.com/models/sivadithiyan/irisunet) and put it inside the following location in your device:

 ```
 C?D?E:\your base directory here\IrisSegmentIO\Irisapp\static\models